LaurynasGHub/price_it/README.md

 This project was created using React, Bootstrap and scss.
 Point of the project is to collect data from shops about product prices and then compare them.

+## TODO List:

+Setup a backend server and chanel scraper requests trough the server.
+Doing this will remove CORS error that occurs now.
+Move scrapers to backend and not frontend.

 ## Future planed updates:

 Future plans on expanding this project further and adding more functions: